adrian-ja-projects/sde_assignment/README.md

 ## ETL Pipeline jobs
  **NOTE**:This project was developed as a Proof of Concept, hence the ETL jobs are a combination of .py and .ipynb files, the design decision was taken to enable faster debugging.
 A production-ready project would have been developed as per the orchestrator in mind, suchs a Airflow or Azure Data Factory and in turn adopting the correct practices such as designing the jobs in DAGs or Activities.
 ### p01_re_create_tables.ipynb
-1. Pipeline create keyspace and required tables in Cassandra this by running internally the script init_scripts_cassandra.py
+1. Pipeline create keyspace
+2. Creates required tables in Cassandra this by running internally the script init_scripts_cassandra.py
-2. Create the delta tables required in the data lake.
+3. Create the delta tables required in the data lake.

 ### p02_start_w_stream_to_delta.ipynb
-1. Defines and start a read and write stream in a foreacbatch mode which listens to the delta table r_event_sessions in raw zone
+1. Defines and start a readstream from r_event_session in raw zone
+2. Defines and start a writestream in a foreacbatch
-2. UPSERT the micro-batch data into uc_delta_event_sessions uc_case zone
+3. UPSERT the micro-batch data into uc_delta_event_sessions uc_case zone

 ### p03_start_w_stream_cass.ipynb
-1. Defines and start a read and write stream in a foreachbatch mode which listens to the delta table r_event_sessions in raw zone
+1. Defines and start a readstream from r_event_session in raw zone
+2. Define and start a writestream in a foreachbatch
-2. Append the micro batches data into Cassandra instance tables.
+3. Append the micro batches data into Cassandra instance tables.

 ### p1_url_to_lz.ipynb
-1. Download and load the assingment zipped data and save in landingzone
+1. Download and load the assingment zipped data and
+2. Save it in landingzone

 ### p2_lz_to_raw
-1. Read the assignment zipped data from landingzone and write it into a delta table r_session_events.
+1. Read the assignment zipped data from landingzone
+2. Write it into a delta table r_session_events.
 This is set up such that it **mimics a stream in micro-batches** per each data date.
 This is to bring the solution design closer to a real-life scenario.

 ## Pipeline Architecture
 Platform current and desired solution architecture.